yabwe/medium-editor/README.md

 * __diffTop__: value in pixels to be added to the Y axis positioning of the toolbar.
 Default: `-10`
 * __firstButtonClass__: CSS class added to the first button in the toolbar.
 Default: `'medium-editor-button-first'`
 * __lastButtonClass__: CSS class added to the last button in the toolbar.
 Default: `'medium-editor-button-last'`
+* __standardizeSelectionStart__: enables/disables standardizing how the beginning of a range is decided between browsers whenever the selected text is analyzed for updating toolbar buttons status.
+Default: `false`
 * __static__: enable/disable the toolbar always displaying in the same location relative to the medium-editor element.
 Default: `false`

 ##### Options which only apply when the `static` option is being used